Alishah572/csharp-Note-Taking-Application/README.md

 ## 👨‍💻 Author

-Sayed Muhammad Ali Shah
+* Sayed Muhammad Ali Shah,
-Developed as a practice project for learning C# WinForms development.
+* Developed as a practice project for learning C# WinForms development.